SEKOIA-IO/documentation/_shared_content/operations_center/detection/generated/suggested_rules_20876735-c423-4bbc-9d19-67edc91fb063_do_not_edit_manually.md

     - **Effort:** intermediate

-??? abstract "Socat Reverse Shell Detection"

-    Socat is a linux tool used to relay or open reverse shell that is often used by attacker to bypass security equipment

-    - **Effort:** intermediate

 ??? abstract "Spyware Persistence Using Schtasks"

     Detects possible Agent Tesla or Formbook persistence using schtasks.
 The name of the scheduled task used by these malware is very specific (Updates/randomstring).